loopy750/SRT-Stats-Monitor/modifications/resources/quick_start_guide.md

 Quick Start Guide
 =================

-For new installs, this is a quick guide to get everything working.
+For fresh installs, this is a quick guide to get everything working.
 All **README.md** & **Readme.txt** instructions must then be read and followed for your scenes and connections to function correctly.

+- To completely remove an installed version, use Windows _Add or remove programs_, followed by manually deleting the ```Documents\Loopy SRT Monitor``` folder.
 - [OBS WebSocket GitHub](https://github.com/Palakis/obs-websocket/releases/latest) - Install the latest **OBS WebSocket**.
 If required, proceed to then install ```4.9.1-compat``` to maintain support for programs yet to support the latest **OBS WebSocket**
 - [Loopy_SRT_Monitor.json](https://raw.githubusercontent.com/loopy750/SRT-Stats-Monitor/main/modifications/resources/Loopy_SRT_Monitor.json) - Import the _Loopy SRT Monitor .json_ test scenes into **OBS Studio**
 - [Loopy SRT Monitor GitHub](https://github.com/loopy750/SRT-Stats-Monitor/releases) - Install the latest **Loopy SRT Monitor**